QMail Tell — Group 6, Code 71

 Purpose

 After uploading the stripes, the sender calls tell on each recipient’s beacon RAIDA.
-The tell carries a pass-through record: a 64-byte file header, M 32-byte server-location entries, and a file manifest.
+The tell is a public delivery envelope: a 64-byte file header, M 32-byte server-location entries, and a file manifest.
 The server-location entries tell the recipient which RAIDAs hold the stripes; the manifest tells the recipient which stored files exist and the original byte size of each file.
 The beacon writes the record to the recipient’s inbox directory; when the recipient’s ping or peek arrives, the beacon reads back the record and returns it.

 The sender pays a per-recipient inbox fee by attaching a funded locker key to each address entry.
-The beacon verifies the locker holds at least the recipient’s configured fee before accepting the delivery.
+The same funded inbox-fee locker is also copied into the routing header's beacon_payment_locker field so the beacon can validate the fee before accepting the delivery and pass the locker code on to the recipient.

 Request body